UnicornFactoryProject/lernify_BE/README.md

-Here's a polished version of your README for the Learnify backend API project.
-It includes proper formatting and clear instructions for setting up, running, and contributing to the project:

----

 # Learnify Backend API

 Learnify is a backend API for a learning platform, built using **FastAPI**, with **PostgreSQL** as the database and **SQLAlchemy** as the ORM.
 This README provides comprehensive instructions on setting up, running, and contributing to the project.